andrewhowdencom/website/site/content/this-site.md

 however if you're curious, I'm going to try and keep track of what I'm doing here.

-It's not an exaustive list.
+It's not an exhaustive list.
 Just some things you can look for when checking out the place.

 ## ServiceWorker